adobe/trustmark/python/README.md

 ### TrustMark Models

 The repo contains several model variants of TrustMark (`model/`) for flexibility and reproducability of the associated technical paper.
 The (B,Q) variants described in the technical paper, as well as the (C) variant use for the purposes of embedding provenance signals in images for the Content Authenticity Initiative (CAI).
 Use the C variant to encode/decode identifiers for CAI images.

+Some of these are lazy loaded from CAI servers due to bandwidth limitations

 ## Citation